-The Legal 500 refers to Wright as ‘an exceptional lawyer – very impressive’.
-He is listed as one of the world’s leading construction lawyers in the 2012 edition of the International Who’s Who of Business Lawyers.
+The Legal 500 has referred to him as “an exceptional lawyer – very impressive”.
+He is listed as one of the world’s leading construction lawyers in the 2014 Edition of the International Who’s Who of Business Lawyers.

-In December 2009 he was appointed as a member of the board of trustees of the Chartered Institute of Arbitrators, being elected chair of the board in 2011.
-In 2012 he took office as co-chair of the International Construction Projects section of the International Bar Association.
+Wright is a member of the Board of Trustees of the Chartered Institute of Arbitrators, having been Chairman from 2011 to 2013; he is also the immediate past co-chair of the International Construction Projects Committee of the International Bar Association.